 What to expect: Relief typically begins within 3–7 days and can last from 6 weeks to several months.
 We generally limit corticosteroid injections to 2–3 per year in any one area to protect tissue integrity.

 Hyaluronic acid (HA) injections provide natural replenishment of joint lubrication for patients with early to moderate osteoarthritis.
-Hyaluronic acid is a naturally occurring substance found in healthy synovial (joint) fluid — it acts as both a lubricant and a shock absorber within the joint.
+Hyaluronic acid is a naturally occurring substance found in healthy synovial (joint) fluid.
+It acts as both a lubricant and a shock absorber within the joint.

 Commonly used for: early to moderate osteoarthritis of the ankle, midfoot, and first metatarsophalangeal (big toe) joint.
 Particularly suitable for patients who want to avoid or delay surgical intervention, or those who cannot tolerate repeated corticosteroid use.